educabilia/ohm-tallyable/README.md

 Setup
 -----

-1. Include the `Tallyable` module in your model:
+1. Include the `Callbacks` and `Tallyable` modules in your model:

+		include Ohm::Callbacks
 		include Ohm::Tallyable

 2. Add a tally to your model with the following line: